devanshujoshi/devopstest/Scenario2/README.md

 }
 ```

-**backend.tf**
+- **backend.tf**
 When executing the Terraform workflow commands, which are mainly terraform plan, terraform apply, and terraform destroy, Terraform has a mechanism that allows it to identify which resources need to be updated, added, or deleted.
 To perform this mechanism, Terraform maintains a file called a Terraform state file that contains all the details of the resources provisioned by Terraform.
 This Terraform state file is created the first time the terraform plan command is run and is updated with each action (apply or destroy).

 If several people are working together, this file must be shared by everyone or, by default, this file is created on the local workstation or on the workstation that contains the Terraform binary.Any deletion of this local file or poor manual editing can affect the execution of Terraform configuration.

-A solution to above problem is the use of a remote backend, which consists of storing this file in a remote, shared, and secure store.

-In the use of Terraform, there are several types of remote backends, such as S3, azurerm, Artifactory, and many others.Terraform remote backend for Azure , azurerm, store the Terraform state file in an Azure Storage Account.
+A solution to above problem is the use of a remote backend, which consists of storing this file in a remote, shared, and secure store.Terraform remote backend for Azure , azurerm, store the Terraform state file in an Azure Storage Account.

 Below code is used to store state file in remote storage account container:
 ```